gambingo/Treepedia_Public/README.md

 # Treepedia (Chicago)

 The repository began as a fork of [Treepedia_Public](https://github.com/mittrees/Treepedia_Public) from the MIT Senseable City Lab.
 It's a brilliant approach to measuring street trees and I'm grateful for their work.

+### Process

-The only part of this that is really Chicago-specifc is batching the processing community area.
-This code begins with multipolygon boundaries of the community areas to download shapefiles of the drivable street network.
+The only change to the process that is really Chicago-specifc is batching the processing by community area.
+This code begins to downloading shapefiles of the drivable street network within multipolygon boundaries of the each community area.
 The rest of the code will work with any shapefile input.
+Other than that, the original project was from 2018, so I have upgarded the code to work with Python 3 and the latest Google APIs.

 ### Development